Easy Grilled Flank Steak

 - Before you marinate your flank steak, “score” or carefully cut into the meat against the grain (perpendicular to the lines you see running across the meat).
-I make shallow cuts about an inch and a half apart from one short side to the other, on a slight diagonal.
+I make shallow cuts about an inch and a half apart from one long side to the other, on a slight diagonal.
 Or you can have your butcher score your beef for you.

 - Beef can take a longer marinating time than chicken or seafood.
 Marinate overnight or place the flank steak in the marinade early in the day you’re planning to grill for the best results.

 - I like to marinate in a well-sealed Ziploc bag to avoid spilling marinade into the fridge.
 Been there, done that!
 It also makes it super easy to flip the bag a few times throughout the day for even marinade distribution.

 - PRO-Tip: Flank steak is best grilled to medium-rare.
 If it’s overcooked, it could be tough and/or chewy.
 My family prefers rare, but I prefer it a little more done.

 - PRO-Tip: Slice the meat thinly across the grain (this is from one long side to the other).
 This makes for tender slices.